The word “positive thinking” is definitely overused online.

 People who can focus on a positive outlook tend to feel more grateful and satisfied with their lives and achieve better personal and professional relationships.

-A better mindset such as a positive mental attitude allows the person to feel more confident in life, even when facing a difficult situation.
+An optimistic mindset allows the person to feel more confident in life, even when facing a difficult situation.

 When people perceive an optimistic outlook they tend to have better physical and emotional health overall.